e-picas/bash-library/MANPAGE.md

-When calling the library script itself from command line, a user interface is available to deal (install/update/uninstall) with a copy of the library locally or globally in your system.
+When calling the library script itself from command line, a user interface is available to deal (install/update/uninstall) with a copy of the library locally or globally in your system (3rd synopsis form).
 To start with this interface, you can run:

     path/to/piwi-bash-library.sh (--less) help